daos-stack/daos/doc/overview/security.md

 ## Authorization

-Client authorization for resources is controlled by the Access Control List (ACL) on the resource, while authorization on the mamagement network is achieved by settings on the certificates generated while setting up the DAOS system.
+Client authorization for resources is controlled by the Access Control List (ACL) on the resource, while authorization on the management network is achieved by settings on the [certificates](/doc/admin/deployment.md#certificate-configuration] generated while setting up the DAOS system.

 ### Access Control Lists